-With his choreography reviewed as ‘classical majesty’, ‘spellbinding brilliance’ and ‘pushing classical technique to the edge’, Scottish-born Shaun James Kelly is staking his claim as one of this country’s most exciting innovators of classical dance choreography.
+With his choreography reviewed as ‘classical majesty’, ‘spellbinding brilliance’ and ‘pushing classical technique to the edge’, Scottish-born Shaun James Kelly is staking his claim as one of New Zealand’s most exciting innovators of classical dance choreography.

-Through his training at the Dance School of Scotland and English National Ballet School, and his professional career dancing for Denmark’s Tivoli Ballet Theatre and the past seven years with the Royal New Zealand Ballet, Shaun has become known as a versatile, compelling performer.
-He’s worked with leading, top-tier creatives from across the globe, which has inspired him to develop his own voice and create exciting works that challenge and fulfil dancers.
+Through his training at the Dance School of Scotland and English National Ballet School, his professional career dancing for Denmark’s Tivoli Ballet Theatre and the Royal New Zealand Ballet, Shaun has become known as a versatile, compelling performer.
+He’s worked with leading, top-tier creatives from across the globe, which has inspired him to develop his own choreographic voice to create exciting works that challenge and fulfil dancers.

-Most recently, Shaun was part of the RNZB’s 2019 Choreographic Series with his work The Ground Beneath Our Feet.
+Shaun brought his work to the main stage as part of the RNZB’s Choreographic Series in 2019.
+His work The Ground Beneath Our Feet was reviewed as:

 “But the long-awaited awe, classical majesty and exhilarating choreography…belongs to The Ground Beneath Our Feet by Shaun James Kelly.
 With vivid structure, exciting and unrelenting momentum… providing balletic exhilaration, technical intensity, and spell-binding brilliance.
 The audience receives Kelly’s work with riotous applause.”
-Greer Robertson, Theatrereview

 With the challenges of 2020, Shaun took the opportunity to create new work for the RNZB RAW studio performances.
 The Things We Left Unsaid was created using Zoom and was developed further into a 19-minute piece.
 This duet was also performed as part of Royal Academy of Dance Scholarship gala.